Consensys/teku/README.md

 See our [user documentation](https://docs.teku.pegasys.tech/).

-Raise a [documentation issue](https://github.com/PegaSysEng/doc.teku/issues) or get in touch on [Gitter](https://gitter.im/PegaSysEng/teku) if you've got questions or feedback.
+Raise a [documentation issue](https://github.com/PegaSysEng/doc.teku/issues) or get in touch in the #teku channel on [Discord](https://discord.gg/7hPv2T6) if you've got questions or feedback.

 ## Teku developers